1959 Tibetan uprising: Aftermath

 In June 1959, the Buddhist monk Palden Gyatso was arrested for demonstrating during the March uprising by Chinese officials.
 He spent the next 33 years in Chinese prisons and laogai or "reform through labor" camps, the longest term of any Tibetan political prisoner.
 He was tortured, including with a cattle prod that was activated in his mouth and which led to the loss of his teeth.

 As part of the occupation of Tibet, in July 1959, the PLA occupied several Bhutanese enclaves in western Tibet which were under Bhutanese administration for more than 300 years, having been ceded to Bhutan by Ngawang Namgyal in the 17th century.
 These included Darchen, Labrang Monastery, Gartok and several smaller monasteries and villages near Mount Kailas.
-Bhutan does not actively dispute Chinese sovereignty over these former enclaves, though it maintains a number of other unrelated disputes along Sino–Bhutanese border.

-Following the suppression of the uprising, the Chinese Communist Party went ahead with their broad program of socialist enforcements after 1959, that abruptly ended the previous system.
-The traditional system of serfdom was abolished, and burdensome taxes imposed by the old theocratic regime were eliminated.
-Public works programs were launched to reduce begging and unemployment, and secular schools were established to end the educational monopoly previously held by the monasteries.
-Infrastructural improvements such as electricity and running water was pumped into the main towns and villages.
-By 2009, average life expectancy have increased to 60, almost doubled since 1950.